azizaydi23/npm-audit/README.md

    * 💡 Warns you if malicious code sneaks in through transitive dependencies.
    * 💡 Provides an **early warning system** before secrets or workflows get compromised.
    * 💡 Strengthens your **supply chain defense** with minimal setup.
+   * 💡 **Snyk integration** gives you broader coverage and earlier detection compared to the default NPM advisories.

 ---